Question: "What is the International House of Prayer (IHOP)?"

 This misunderstanding of the gift of prophecy leads to another area of concern.
 The International House of Prayer has an extreme over-emphasis on the miraculous gifts of the Spirit.
 Much has already been written on the cessation of the miraculous gifts, but IHOP’s use of these gifts goes far beyond what most Charismatics and Pentecostals will accept.
 At IHOP, the miraculous gifts of the Spirit are expected to be commonplace.
 Miraculous healings, visions, dreams, prophecies, tongues, words of knowledge, signs, wonders, etc., are claimed to be constant within the ministries of IHOP.
 Whether full cessationism is accepted or not, IHOP’s claims regarding the gifts of the Spirit do not at all agree with what the Bible presents.
 In the New Testament, the miraculous gifts of the Spirit authenticated the teachings of the apostles (2 Corinthians 12:12).
 If miracles are normal, they cannot have an authenticating quality to them.
 IHOP’s claims regarding miracles do not agree with what the Bible teaches about miracles, signs, and wonders.
 We would all be wise to remember Jesus’ warning in Matthew 24:24, “For false Christs and false prophets will appear and perform great signs and miracles to deceive even the elect—if that were possible.”

-With all of that said, clearly IHOP should not be considered a biblically-sound ministry/organization.
+With all of that said, clearly, IHOP should not be considered a biblically sound ministry/organization.
 The above concerns are only the “tip of the iceberg” in comparison to some of the things that have been reported by former IHOP members/participants.
 Should the International House of Prayer movement be considered a cult?
 That is more difficult to answer.
 Generally speaking, a cult is a group that has false teaching on one or more of the core truths of the Christian faith, such as the deity of Christ or salvation by faith alone.
 On these core truths, IHOP appears to be solid and biblical.
 However, other common identifying factors of a cult are present at IHOP, such as it being controlled primarily be one individual, fierce loyalty to the organization, communal living, and a feeling of superiority over the uninitiated.
-So, while the International House of Prayer should probably not be considered a cult, there are enough serious concerns about its beliefs and practices that should prevent Christians from getting involved in its ministries.
+So, while the International House of Prayer should probably not be considered a cult, there are enough serious concerns about its beliefs and practices to prevent Christians from getting involved in its ministries.